-The words ON and OFF, or the symbols for on and off, will be visible during the system check.
-When the system check is complete, either the word ON or OFF, or the symbol for on or off will be visible.
-See Passenger Airbag Status Indicator
+The words ON and OFF, and the symbols for on and off, will be visible during the system check.
+When the system check is complete, either the word ON or OFF, and the symbol for on or off, will be visible.
+See Passenger Airbag Status Indicator \Rightarrow 86.